Learn more about Bible-based prayer for healing

 ► Pick up free samples of publications at any Christian Science Reading Room.
 The Christian Science Sentinel, Christian Science Journal and Herald of Christian Science are filled with reports of healing and articles about prayer-based healing.

-► Visit christianscience.com for current topics of concern, including contagion, terrorism, economy and the environment.
+► Visit christianscience.com for current topics of concern, including world peace, contagion, terrorism, economy and the environment.

 ► Read Healing Perspectives from The Christian Science Monitor.